-The migration will start automatically if set to Migrate Immediately or at the scheduled time.
+The migration will start automatically if set to Migrate Immediately, otherwise at the scheduled time.

 Once the migration is successfully completed, the screen will be displayed like this.

-You can view the report by right clicking on the mailbox folder and selecting View Report option.
+You can view the report by right-clicking on the mailbox folder and selecting the View Report option.

-You can save this report to HTML or PDF format within Save Report option.
-Also, two options to view Detailed report for selected mailbox and viewing Bad items at the bottom bar – Detailed Report and Show Bad Items
+You can save this report to HTML or PDF format within the Save Report option.

 Adding Public Folder Migration Job

-Just like adding the Mailboxes Migration Job, you can add Public Folder Migration Job to migrate only Public folders to the target Office 365 destination.
+Just like adding the Mailbox Migration Job, you can add Public Folder Migration Job to migrate only Public folders to the target Office 365 destination.

 Select Add Job for Public Folders from Add Job option on the toolbar.
 Now, perform the same steps as for the Add Job for Mailboxes for public folders migration.

 I hope you have understood the process of migration from this section.
 But the process is not over yet.
 There are certain post migration jobs available in Part 3 of the Office 365 tenant to Office 365 migration guide.